 What is information literacy?
 Why is it important enough to have an entire class dedicated to it?

 Information literacy is defined as: "the set of integrated abilities encompassing the reflective discovery of information, the understanding of how information is produced and valued, and the use of information in creating new knowledge and participating ethically in communities of learning" (ACRL 2015).
-So what does that mean for you?

 The United Nations Educational, Scientific, and Cultural Organization (UNESCO) considers information literacy to be a basic human right.
 In light of this, it should not be surprising that information literacy is one of the essential learning outcomes of SUU.